getsentry/sentry-docs/src/collections/_documentation/platforms/cocoa/index.md

 ### CocoaPods

-Installing the SDK with CocoaPods is currently our recommended way.
+We recommend installing the SDK with CocoaPods..
 To integrate Sentry into your Xcode project, specify it in your _Podfile_:

 ```ruby